 Information which is processed by Smart Survey is held on a secure web-based system in the UK.
 The processing is done so on the basis of written instructions and the third party is under a duty of confidentiality and is required to comply with the UK General Data Protection Regulation and Data Protection Act 2018 in their own right.

-We transfer data overseas to Microsoft, Vimeo or Google data centres.
+We transfer data overseas to Microsoft, Vimeo or Google data centres and other online platforms.

-Information is stored on paper and in our secure network folders.
+Information is stored in our secure network folders.
 Information relating to our administration of courses and events (that does not contain personal data) is kept for 5 years.
-Delegate information from satisfaction surveys is kept for 2 years.
-Recordings are kept for one year.
+Delegate information and information from satisfaction surveys is kept for up to 2 years.
+Recordings of webinars published on our website will be kept for a minimum of 1 year and then reviewed annually until we decide the content is no longer relevant for publication.
+Recordings which are not published are kept for 1 year.